keystonejs/keystone/docs/quick-start/README.md

 cd my-app
 yarn start
 ```

-If you see an error, please make sure that you have [MongoDB installed](../quick-start/mongodb.md) and running.

 Congratulation, you are now running your very own Keystone application!
 To visit your running application (a simple todo list), visit